 Once you and your parent have decided to explore online therapy, the next step is finding the right partner for their mental health journey.
 Not all online therapy services are built the same, and choosing one that understands the specific needs of older adults is essential for a positive experience.
 Think of it like finding any other trusted professional; you want someone with the right expertise, who makes the process easy and comfortable.
 Here are four key things to look for to ensure your parent gets the best possible care.

-Confirms Medicare Part B Coverage
+Make Sure They Accept Medicare Part B

 Cost should never be a barrier to mental health care.
 The great news is that many online counseling services are covered by insurance.
 Specifically, you’ll want to find a provider that confirms their services are covered by Medicare Part B. This makes therapy an affordable and accessible option for many seniors.
 When you’re researching providers, look for clear information on their website about Medicare coverage.
 This transparency is a good sign that they are experienced in working with older adults and understand the system.
 Blue Moon Senior Counseling, for example, proudly offers individual teletherapy as a Medicare Part B covered service.